 Organising a funeral yourself

-The decision to organise a funeral yourself is best discussed at length with the family and the dying person and the details described in the form of a Living Will.
+The decision to organise the funeral yourself should not be taken lightly, however.
+It should normally be an arrangement discussed at length with the family and the dying person and the details described in the form of a ‘living will’.
 Making a Living Will helps the organiser immensely and will reduce the likelihood of disagreements within the family.
-We can provide you with an outline of a Living Will that may help in this process.
+We can provide you with an outline of a living will that may help in this process.

 What are the advantages of a 'do it yourself' funeral?